EricJi150/ericji150.github.io/_pages/about.md

 ![Illustraion of computer vison](images\robot.png){: .align-right width="300px"}

-📚 I am a senior undergraduate student at the University of Illinois Urbana-Champaign majoring in computer engineering.
-I am currently a part of the [Vision Group @ UIUC](https://vision.cs.illinois.edu/vision_website/) under the supervision of [Dr. Svetlana Lazebnik](https://slazebni.cs.illinois.edu/).
+📚 I am a first-year Ph.D. student at the University of Illinois Urbana-Champaign  in the Electrical and Computer Engineering department.

 🖥️ My research interests are in producing meaningful applications of computer vision and robotics.

-🎣 My personal hobbies include fishing, olympic weightlifting, and gaming.
+🎣 My personal hobbies include fishing, golf, weightlifting, and gaming.

-**I will be graduating this May and am currently applying to Ph.D. programs for Fall 2024.**